-- In 2011, the average scale score of students in Illinois attending public schools in city locations was lower than the scores of students in suburban, town, and rural schools. - In 2011, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in the nation. - In 2011, students attending public schools in city locations in Illinois had an average scale score that was higher than the average scale score of students in city locations in 2007 in Illinois, but not significantly different from the average scale score of students in city locations in 2009 in Illinois. - In 2011, students attending public schools in suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in suburban, town, and rural locations in 2007 and 2009 in Illinois.
+- In 2015, the average scale score of students in Illinois attending public schools in city locations was lower than the score of students in suburban schools, but was not significantly different from the scores of students in town and rural schools. - In 2015, students attending public schools in city, suburban, town, and rural locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, town, and rural locations in the nation. - In 2015, students attending public schools in city, suburban, and town locations in Illinois had average scale scores that were not significantly different from the average scale scores of students in city, suburban, and town locations in 2007, 2009, 2011, and 2013 in Illinois. - In 2015, students attending public schools in rural locations in Illinois had an average scale score that was lower than the average scale score of students in rural locations in 2007 in Illinois, but not significantly different from the average scale score of students in rural locations in 2009, 2011, and 2013 in Illinois.